iPlumb3r/KeepLink/5_HowTo/CreateAPackage_EN.md

 * Menu location : Menu "Settings" / "Packages" => Button "+"
 * Mode of definition : Via a "recipe" based on "included" and/or "excluded" Items (and "levels" of consideration)
 * Mode of realization : At each "Build", all the Items are regenerated.
-* How to use : Whoever receives the Items can NOT delete them individually (=> He can just "uninstall" the whole Package).
+* How to use :  The person who receives the Package can NOT delete Items individually (=> He can just "uninstall" the whole Package).

 "One-Off" Package
 -